N9 highway

-National Route 9 (N9) is a 416 km, two to six major primary route network connecting the provinces of connecting the provinces of Agusan del Norte, Misamis Oriental, Lanao del Norte, and Zamboanga del Sur.
+National Route 9 (N9) is a two to six major primary route network connecting the provinces of connecting the provinces of Agusan del Norte, Misamis Oriental, Lanao del Norte, and Zamboanga del Sur.

 Route description

 The highway runs along the northern coast of Mindanao from Butuan, Agusan del Norte to Tukuran, Zamboanga del Sur.
 Its section from Balingoan, Misamis Oriental, the location of a ferry port to Camiguin, to Cagayan de Oro is part of the Central Nautical Highway of the Philippine Nautical Highway System.
-Its section from Alae Bridge 2 at Tagoloan–Cagayan de Oro boundary to Marcos Bridge, which crosses the Cagayan de Oro River, in Cagayan de Oro is part of the Mindanao spur of the Pan-Philippine Highway, although the signs that are on the kilometer markers are actually N10/AH26 signs.
+Its section from Alae Bridge 2 at Tagoloan–Cagayan de Oro boundary to Marcos Bridge, which crosses the Cagayan de Oro River, in Cagayan de Oro is part of the Mindanao spur of the Pan-Philippine Highway, although the signs that are on the kilometer markers are actually N10/AH26 signs, indicating that the latter route is on a concurrency with N9.

 Caraga

 Butuan City

 National Route 9 starts in Ampayon, Butuan as Butuan–Cagayan de Oro–Iligan Road in a Y-junction stemmed from the Daang Maharlika.
 An 88 m section of the latter refers a side of the triangle roundabout as part of N9.
 It is unknown if this is a mistake or not.
 The other side is named Butuan–Cagayan de Oro–Iligan Road.
 It passes through urban portions of the city and is the main highway for the city.
 It meets a Y-junction which stems a diversion road called Mayor Democrito D. Plaza II Avenue (N951).
 It enters a roundabout with the aforementioned highway and Bancasi Airport Road (N954).